Skip to content

 Pros

 • Fast integration relative to the orchestrator field.
 Paybis CEO Innokenty Isers publicly stated integration dropped from several months to three weeks after switching to BridgerPay.
-Single REST API, iOS/Android/Web SDKs, WooCommerce/Magento/PrestaShop plugins, no-code Bridger Router with drag-and-drop.
-The BridgerPay layer itself is genuinely quick.
+A single REST API, iOS/Android/Web SDKs, WooCommerce/Magento/PrestaShop plugins, and a no-code Bridger Router with drag-and-drop.
+The BridgerPay layer itself is quick.

 • 1,000+ connected PSPs and methods across 185 claimed countries.
-Forex and crypto verticals are especially well-served with the BoomFi stablecoin integration and the CryptoChill connector.
-Adding a new market is configuration rather than engineering — same orchestrator value proposition as Corefy and IXOPAY but with stronger MENA/Cyprus/Asia commercial muscle.
+Forex and crypto verticals are especially well-served with the BoomFi stablecoin integration (June 2025), the CryptoChill connector and the Kuady LATAM partnership (February 2025).
+Adding a new market is configuration rather than engineering, the same orchestrator value proposition as Corefy and IXOPAY but with stronger MENA/Cyprus/Asia commercial muscle.

 • Lower entry barrier than enterprise orchestrators.
-Pro tier at $599/month is a real price floor that compares favorably to IXOPAY's $1M+ minimum monthly volume and Primer's $500k floor.
+The Pro tier at $599/month is a real price floor that compares favorably to IXOPAY's $500k+ minimum monthly volume and Primer's $500k floor.
 For mid-market operators in the $100k-$1M monthly range, BridgerPay is more accessible than the enterprise-tier orchestration competition.

-• Genuine compliance certifications at the orchestration layer: PCI DSS Level 1 with annual QSA audit and quarterly scans, SOC 2, GDPR, listed on Visa Global Registry and Mastercard Compliant Service Provider list.
+• Real compliance certifications at the orchestration layer: PCI DSS Level 1 with annual QSA audit and quarterly scans, SOC 2, GDPR, listed on the Visa Global Registry and the Mastercard Compliant Service Provider list.
 The technical compliance stack is solid even if merchant-level KYC/AML is delegated to PSPs.

-• No-code Bridger Router lets operations teams reconfigure routing without engineering tickets.
+• The no-code Bridger Router lets operations teams reconfigure routing without engineering tickets.
 Drag-and-drop rules by country, currency, BIN, card type, amount or custom logic.
-For lean teams without a dedicated payments engineering function, this is meaningful productivity.
-IXOPAY's rule engine is more powerful but requires technical setup.
+For lean teams without a dedicated payments engineering function this is meaningful productivity, and while IXOPAY's rule engine is more powerful it requires technical setup.

 Cons

-• FinTelegram has documented coverage of BridgerPay being named by Spanish CNMV (February 2021) as payment facilitator for unauthorized FX brokers The Forex Premium (operated by Premium Finance Solutions Ltd) and WAM Capital.
+• FinTelegram has documented extensive coverage of BridgerPay being named by the Spanish CNMV (February 2021) as payment facilitator for unauthorized FX brokers The Forex Premium (operated by Premium Finance Solutions Ltd) and WAM Capital, with follow-on coverage through 2024-2025 naming further brokers including Standpoint Finance, FXX Trader, GS4Trade, GoldBachInvest, ProAktivMarket, Blumanstock and Insta Trading.
 The Equiti partnership was also flagged in similar coverage as an unauthorized offshore broker.
-None of this alleges illegality but any procurement team running due diligence on payment partners will surface it.
+None of this alleges illegality, but any procurement team running due diligence on payment partners will surface it.

 • No published gambling case study despite Casino 888 being named on the client list.
-The customer base reads as forex (Equiti), crypto (Paybis), retail (James Allen, Blue Nile, Zalora), and travel (One Two Trip, Passport Card) — iGaming is one vertical of several rather than the headline focus.
+The customer base reads as forex (Equiti), crypto (Paybis), retail (James Allen, Blue Nile, Zalora) and travel (One Two Trip, Passport Card), so iGaming is one vertical of several rather than the headline focus.
 No SoftSwiss, EveryMatrix or Slotegrator platform connectors documented publicly.

 • Sparse public developer surface.
-The GitHub org at github.com/BRIDGERPAY has five followers and no visible SDK repos.
-Developer portal at developers.bridgerpay.com is partially password-protected.
-WordPress plugin and Adobe Commerce Marketplace listings exist but the open-source posture is thinner than Primer, Spreedly or even Corefy.
+The GitHub org at github.com/BRIDGERPAY has five followers and no visible SDK repos, and the developer portal at developers.bridgerpay.com is partially password-protected.
+WordPress plugin and Adobe Commerce Marketplace listings exist, but the open-source posture is thinner than Primer, Spreedly or even Corefy.
 For developer-led evaluations this is a real signal.

 • Pricing transparency is weak.
-The $599/$1,199 tier numbers come from third-party aggregators (Tekpon, G2, TrustRadius, SourceForge) and vary across sources.
-The per-transaction routing fee is not published.
+The $599/$1,199 tier numbers come from third-party aggregators (Tekpon, G2, TrustRadius, SourceForge) and vary across sources, and the per-transaction routing fee is not published.
 For an operator running a competitive procurement process, the lack of public pricing makes apples-to-apples comparison against Corefy, IXOPAY and Primer harder than it should be.

 • No direct acquiring.
-You still need separate commercial contracts with every connected PSP — that's three to ten onboarding processes, compliance reviews and rate negotiations on top of the BridgerPay integration.
-Solidgate and Nuvei combine orchestration with acquiring under one contract; BridgerPay does not.
+You still need separate commercial contracts with every connected PSP, so the onboarding, compliance reviews and rate negotiations stack three to ten deep on top of the BridgerPay integration.
+Nuvei combines orchestration with acquiring under one contract, which BridgerPay cannot.
 For operators trying to reduce vendor count, this works against you.

 Ready to evaluate BridgerPay for your business?